chloesgy/Aimsun/README.md

 # Aimsun
-Codes for reading info(flow, speed, distance, and vehicles), creating MFD, and etc.
+Aimsun Codes for reading info(flow, speed, distance, and vehicles), creating MFD, and etc.